 - Rules For Tenses

 - Rules and List of Conjunctions

 - Active And Passive Voice Rules

-The syllabus of english language is vast and for convenient preparation of this section candidates can check English For Competitive exams to get more relevant topics.
+The syllabus of the English language is vast and for convenient preparation of this section, candidates can check English For Competitive exams to get more relevant topics.